 From the day you decide to start your business, begin collecting email addresses.
 Treasure them.
 Take a sign-up form to markets / events and do whatever you can to get as many people as possible to sign up.

-When you’re ready, use either Mail Chimp or Campaign Monitor and start sending out email newsletters.
+When you’re ready, use Mail Chimp and start sending out email newsletters.
 Make them beautiful, concise and actionable.
 Learn about what makes a good email newsletter.
 Do this right and it will easily be your best form of marketing.
 The return on investment compared to other forms of advertising isn’t even in the same realm.
-I use Campaign Monitor at the moment.
 Thank you to Kai at Offscreen Mag for helping me with mine and putting me on to this.

 But remember, timing is important.
 Don’t overwhelm your address list with emails every few days.
 Send your newsletter on a regular basis, or when you have something very special to share – otherwise your precious list may dwindle if people unsubscribe.